aboalfazlH/django_full_kit/README.md

 # Django Full Kit

-A reusable Django package providing ready-to-use models, admin configurations, and utilities for common project needs such as users and articles.
+A reusable Django package providing ready-to-use models, admin configurations, and utilities for common project needs such as users and articles.Powered by developlab

 ---